Skip to main content

 The second kitchen has a raw cherry wood island, cleverly designed storage, and French doors leading to the patio.

+The covered patio space beyond is what Dave describes as a bonus.
+“We tore up all this decrepit decking when we got here,” he explains, “and underneath we found a patio.
+It was painted in layers of brown, but once we ground off the old paint we found beautiful Virginia greenstone.”
 They built a stunning fireplace out of stone and the bricks that were found on the lot and, since the backyard features a heated swimming pool, Dave and Renee decided that a half bath on the patio would be a wise idea.
-They were also thinking of rebuilding the patio using the materials from a local peach flagstone supply store.
 The petite but functional room—with a charming copper washtub for a sink—saves lots of wet footprints across the wood floors.

 The expansive 2.5-acre yard includes garden “rooms” with benches and Statues, mature trees and roses, and a redesigned swimming pool with a new stone deck.